A Comprehensive Review of the Video-to-Text Problem: Datasets for Video-to-Text

 Recently, \citet{Miech2019HowTo100M:Clips} proposed the large-scale HowTo100M dataset, which contains 1.2 million instructional \textit{YouTube} videos from 12 categories such as home-and-garden, computers-and-electronics, and food-and-entertaining.
 The dataset was constructed by querying YouTube for \emph{everyday activities} from \textit{WikiHow}\footnote{WikiHow is an online resource that contains 120,000 articles on \textit{How to \ldots} for a variety of domains ranging from cooking to human relationships structured in a hierarchy: \url{https://www.wikihow.com/}} and filtering to videos that contained English subtitles, appeared in the top 200 search results, had more than 100 views, and was less than 2,000 seconds long.
 Each video in the dataset is split into clips according to the video's YouTube subtitles' time intervals.
 This process results in 136 million video clips.
 For corpus construction, narrated captions have been processed.
 Therefore, the authors removed many stop words that are not relevant for learning the text-video joint embedding~\citep{Miech2019HowTo100M:Clips}.
 On average, each video produces 110 clip-caption pairs, with an average duration of 4 seconds per clip and 4.16 words (after excluding stop-words) per caption.
 Additionally, the highest and second-highest level task category from \textit{WikiHow} was included.

 The major drawback of this corpus, and generally of all corpus constructed from automatic subtitles, is the large number of unknown tokens that occur.
-In the HowTo100M's corpus, only 36.64\% of words in the vocabulary (217,361 of the 593,238 unique words) appear in the widely used GloVe-6B\footnote{Global Vectors for Word Representation (GloVe) website: \url{https://nlp.stanford.edu/projects/glove/}} dictionary, which has 400,000 tokens.
+In the HowTo100M's corpus, only 36.64\% of words in the vocabulary (217,361 of the 593,238 unique words) appear in the widely used GloVe-6B dictionary, which has 400,000 tokens.